 11. Buffalo Brewpub

 As New York State’s first and oldest brewpub, Buffalo Brewpub has become an area institution throughout its three plus decades in business.
-They offer 34 taps of craft beer, including their own house made lager, IPA and amber ale, and a number of local dishes, including wings and beef on weck sandwiches.
-Buffalo Brewpub is also noted for their fish fry, Reuben, chicken quesadillas, salads and their complimentary peanuts and popcorn.
+They offer 34 fresh and tasty drafts, bottled beers and wines, including their own house made lager, IPA and amber ale, and a number of local dishes, including wings and beef on weck sandwiches.
+Buffalo Brewpub is also noted for their fish fry, Reuben, chicken quesadillas, and salads.
 You can also join their Mug Club, which entitles you to $1 off pints (every day until 7pm and all day Sunday and Monday) and invites to club-only events, all for free!

-Specializing in rare and hard to find beer, the village of Williamsville’s first craft beer bar houses a very knowledgeable beer staff pouring from 20 constantly-rotating taps of beer you normally can’t find anywhere else – not to mention a quality can and bottle selection as well – all in an intimate setting that fosters a deep relationship between you and your beer.
+Specializing in rare and hard to find beer, this craft beer bar houses a very knowledgeable beer staff pouring from 20 constantly-rotating taps of beer you normally can’t find anywhere else – not to mention a quality can and bottle selection as well – all in an intimate setting that fosters a deep relationship between you and your beer.
 Want to enjoy the weather?
 Then take your beer out to Moor Pat’s beer garden.
 They also offer a limited food menu, including wings and pretzels, and a healthy list of bourbon, whiskey, and scotch.

 Murphy Brown’s is another beer bar/store hybrid, this time located in the Northtowns.
 While the shop side has plenty of options, what makes this spot stand out is it’s impressively long list of beers on tap.
 With roughly 25 brews on tap, a handful are local.
 They have a full food menu too complete with burgers, pizza, wings, and more.